-A wide range of learning and teaching methods are employed.
+A wide range of learning and teaching methods are also employed in the following years.

 In BM Year One this is predominantly classroom based; including lectures, tutorials, practical classes and guided self-study using on line learning.
 There is a structured clinical module, Medicine in Practice 1, providing early patient contact.